shekharRavi/ask-no-more-COLING2018/README.md

 This is the code base for _Ask No More: Deciding when to guess in referential visual dialogue_ https://arxiv.org/abs/1805.06960, accepted at COLING 2018.

-Also check our folloe-up [NAACL work](https://github.com/shekharRavi/Beyond-Task-Success-NAACL2019)
+Also check our follow-up [NAACL work](https://github.com/shekharRavi/Beyond-Task-Success-NAACL2019)

 ![](figs/model_overview.png)